Contents

 While the risk of encountering a snake during one of these crossings is relatively low,

-It is still important to be aware of the potential dangers and take precautions to protect yourself.
+It is still essential to be aware of the potential dangers and take precautions to protect yourself.

 Similarly, the Ngorongoro Crater in Tanzania is a breathtaking destination that attracts thousands of visitors on safari each year.

-However, the area is also home to several species of venomous snakes, including the black mamba and the spitting cobra.
+However, the area is also home to several venomous snake species, including the black mamba and the spitting cobra.

-While the risk of encountering a snake during your visit is low, it is still important to be cautious and follow the advice of your safari guide.
+While the risk of encountering a snake during your visit is low, it is still essential to be cautious and follow your safari guide’s advice.

 What are the common characteristics of snakes?